Domestic Indoor Air Quality

 The main side effects include airway inflammation in healthy people and increased respiratory symptoms in people with asthma.

 Potential sources of hydrogen sulphide are to found in sewers.
 Exposure to low levels can irritate the eyes, cause a cough or sore throat, shortness of breath, and fluid accumulation in the lungs.

-Potential sources of formaldehyde come from furniture, building products, especially some types of insulation.
-Potential side effects of this poor IAQ are eye, nose, and throat irritation.
+Potential sources of formaldehyde can come from furniture, building products, and especially some types of insulation.
+Potential side effects of this include poor IAQ are eye, nose, and throat irritation.

-These substances are found mainly in paints, cleaning products, detergents and oil spills.
-Side effects of this indoor air pollution include tiredness, confusion, weakness, drunken-type actions, memory loss, nausea, loss of appetite, irregular heartbeats, tremors and confusion and hearing and colour vision loss
+These substances, such as Benzene and Xylene, are found mainly in paints, cleaning products, detergents and oil spills.
+Side effects of this indoor air pollution can include tiredness, confusion, weakness, a drunken feeling-type actions, memory loss, nausea, loss of appetite, irregular heartbeats, tremors, and and confusion. and hearing and colour vision loss

 Ozone is produced by printers, photocopies and UV lamps.
 The most important side effects of this bad IAQ are: chest pain, coughing, throat irritation, and congestion.
 It can worsen bronchitis, emphysema, and asthma.